Michael Neumann: Background and career

 Neumann is the son of German Jewish refugees, one of them the eminent political sociologist of Nazism, Franz Leopold Neumann.
 He is a US citizen and resident of Canada.
 Neumann graduated summa cum laude with a B.A. in English and History from Columbia University in 1968, and in 1975 was awarded his Ph.D. in philosophy by the University of Toronto.

 Neumann has taught at Trent University since 1975.
 He became a full professor in 2003.
 His interests at Trent University include ethics, political philosophy, formal logic, philosophy of logic, and metaphysics.
 He has published papers on utilitarianism and rationality.
 He is a faculty member of the university's Centre for the Study of Global Power and Politics.

-Neumann is the author of What's Left?
-Radical Politics and the Radical Psyche (1988) and The Rule of Law: Politicizing Ethics (2002).
-In 2005 he published The Case Against Israel, a response to Alan Dershowitz's The Case for Israel.

-Israel-Palestine conflict and antisemitism
+Israeli–Palestinian conflict and antisemitism

-Neumann takes the position, not substantially different from that of John Mearsheimer and Stephen Walt, that support of Israel in the Israel-Palestinian conflict is against US interests.
+Neumann takes the position, not substantially different from that of John Mearsheimer and Stephen Walt, that support of Israel in the Israeli–Palestinian conflict is against US interests.
 He also considers it a primary cause of violence against the US.

 Neumann's position has been attacked both by spokesmen for Jewish communities and by antisemites, from diametrically opposed positions.

 Responding in part to some of these essays, the Canadian Jewish Congress (CJC) wrote a letter of complaint to the president of Trent University.

 Equally, antisemites have also attacked Neumann's classical and nuanced stance precisely because of the distinction he has made between a political critique of Israel and hostility to Jews per se on racist grounds.
 According to this extremist view, there is no such distinction to be made: